 A range of local economic development structures exist to support the RDBN's efforts on the economic development front.
-In Electoral Area E these include the following organizations:
+In Electoral Area G these include the following organizations:

-The Community Futures Development Corporation (CFDC) is a federally funded economic development organization providing services to Electoral Area E. Although CFDC's office is located in the neighbouring community of Houston, they are inclusive of the study area.
+The Community Futures Development Corporation (CFDC) is a federally funded economic development organization providing services to the District of Houston, Village of Granisle and Electoral Area G. Although CFDC's office is located in the community of Houston, they are inclusive of the entire study area.
 CFDC assists with new business start-ups as well as larger economic development projects in the area.
 CFDC also administers some unique federal funding programs specifically available to residents receiving Employment Insurance Benefits who would like to become entrepreneurs.